vickydevo/PMKK-DEVOPS/Classes/week8/ansible/arch-Env.md

         192.168.1.20
         ```

-    By addressing these points, you can resolve issues related to missing or misconfigured inventory files.
     ### Disabling Host Key Checking in Ansible

     When running Ansible commands, you might encounter host key verification prompts.
 To bypass these prompts, you can disable host key checking by setting the `ANSIBLE_HOST_KEY_CHECKING` environment variable to `False`.
 This is particularly useful in environments where you frequently add new hosts.